Country selection

 Mali-DPL also provides a definition for sensitive personal data that encompasses health-related considerations.
 Sensitive data is defined as any personal data relating to religious, philosophical, political, union, sexual, or racial opinions or activities, as well as health, social measures, prosecutions, criminal, or administrative sanctions.
 Processing related to sensitive data is prohibited because of the risk of discrimination and infringement of individual rights and freedoms.

-However, per Mali-DPL, sensitive data may be processed with the appropriate guarantees as defined by the authority in charge of personal data protection, if the processing is necessary or is implemented to safeguard the life of the data subject or of a third party, when the data subject cannot give consent, due to legal incapacity or material impossibility.
+However, per Mali-DPL, sensitive data may be processed with the appropriate guarantees as defined by the authority in charge of personal data protection, if the processing is necessary or is implemented to safeguard the life of the data participant or of a third party, when the data participant cannot give consent, due to legal incapacity or material impossibility.

-Mali-DPL further explains that when personal data is collected directly from a data subject, during the collection and regardless of the means and media used, the data controller must provide the data subject with the following information:
+Mali-DPL further explains that when personal data is collected directly from a data participant, during the collection and regardless of the means and media used, the data controller must provide the data participant with the following information:

 - The data controller’s identity, and where applicable, the representative’s identity